 The power to pass the exam resides in you.
-Only you can walk into the test center and answer the questions.
+Only you can walk into the test centre and answer the questions.
 No candidate earns points by being nervous.
 Points are earned by applying knowledge.
 Nerves of steel are not available for purchase.
 No store sells them.
 Just like the much-desired abs of steel, you must work to develop nerves of steel.
-No one can expect to have a flat, strong stomach without hard work and exercise.
-Simply buying the exercise equipment and leaving it in the box is not going to help you.
-The same situation applies to maintain nerves of steel during the ACCA exam process.
+No one can expect a flat, muscular stomach without hard work and exercise.
+Simply buying the exercise equipment and leaving it in the box will not help you.
+The same situation applies to maintaining the nerves of steel during the ACCA exam process.
 Purchasing study materials is not the answer.
 You must use those materials to learn.
 Knowledge reduces fear.
 The more you learn, the less fearful you will be.
 Open the materials and study.
-Work those questions.VISIT THE EXAM CENTRE PRIOR TO THE EXAM
+Work on those questions.VISIT THE EXAM CENTRE PRIOR TO THE EXAM

 Just seeing the actual examination location will help keep you calm.
 Later, when you visualize yourself at the exam, you will have an accurate picture of your surroundings.
 Trace your route to the exam.
-If you are taking the exam in a town other than where you live, travel the route to and from your hotel.
+If you are taking the exam in a town other than where you live, travel the path to and from your hotel.
 Be sure the hotel is quiet.
 Avoid staying at hotels near busy roads and/or railroad tracks.
-Note the location of restaurants where you might sit and review your notes before you arrive at the test center.VISUALIZE YOURSELF IN CONTROL
+Note the locations of restaurants where you might sit and review your notes before arriving at the test centre.VISUALIZE YOURSELF IN CONTROL

-Don’t study up until the last minute before the exam.
+Don’t study until the last minute before the exam.
 Clear your mind.
 Leave your exam materials at home or in the car.
 Last-minute study points probably will not remain in your mind throughout the exam.
-Hastily learned concepts could confuse you more and cause you to forget key concepts that you previously mastered.STAY CALM, NOT ACTIVE
+Hastily learned concepts could confuse you and cause you to forget critical concepts you previously mastered.STAY CALM, NOT ACTIVE

 Pacing around the house or your hotel room will only add to your tension.
 Your heart will beat faster, and you might become more nervous.
 Keep your pre-exam activities to a minimum.
 Engage in peaceful activities to foster a peaceful state of mindFORGET THE OFFICE